7 Affordable Online Nurse Practitioner MSN Programs [Updated 2025]

 Online Learning - Visit Website

 Texas Woman's University's Master of Science in Nursing – Family Nurse Practitioner program is tailored for nurses aiming to enhance their clinical expertise in family care.
-Offered online and hybrid, it focuses on health promotion and primary care across all life stages.
-The program requires a 3.0 GPA, current RN license, and a basic statistics course.
-Notably, it offers provisional admission and is nationally accredited.
-This online program stands out for its flexibility, making it an affordable option for working professionals seeking to advance their careers without sacrificing their current job commitments.
+Available fully online or hybrid, it focuses on health promotion and primary care across all life stages, preparing graduates for diverse patient populations.
+The program requires a 3.0 GPA, a current RN license, and a basic statistics course.
+It's nationally accredited, offering provisional admission and flexible deadlines.
+This online program stands out for its affordability, rigorous standards, and the ability to balance professional and academic commitments.

 Master's - Master of Science in Nursing (Pediatric Nurse Practitioner - Primary Care)